Gazania rigens: Description

 A Gazania rigens flower with closed petals in the early evening.

 Gazania rigens is a spreading, low-growing, half-hardy perennial, growing to 50 cm tall and wide, with blue-grey foliage and brilliant yellow, daisy-like composite flowerheads throughout the summer.
 It is a herbaceous plant that is perennial in South Africa and in the Mediterranean regions, and annual in the gardens of colder regions.
 It rarely exceeds 30 cm and forms tufts, often very abundant.
 Its leaves all basal, numerous, narrow and more or less lanceolate, usually entire, sometimes pennatilobed.
 The obverse of the leaves is shiny green, the lapel grayish white.

 Like all compounds, gazania flowers in flower heads that are often taken for simple flowers.
 The capitula are solitary at the end of peduncles just beyond the leaves.
 Each capitulum is formed by a central disc of tubular flowers, surrounded by ligulate peripheral flowers, whose color is very variable.
 The orange-yellow flowers are however the most numerous, often with black spots at the base of the ligules.
 The fruit is an achene, containing several seeds.

 Close-up of Gazania flower, showcasing its composite inflorescence structure.

 Naturalisation

 Well adapted to the Mediterranean climate, it is native to South Africa and Mozambique.
 It has become naturalised on the Mediterranean shores, and in places like the Azores, Australia, New Zealand, the United Kingdom, France, Portugal, California, and Argentina.
 The generic name of the plant is dedicated to Theodore of Gaza (1398-1478), who translated the botanical works of Theophrastus, from Greek to Latin.

-It is a weed in the islands of Madeira, Sicily and Sardinia.
+It is a declared weed in the islands of Madeira, Sicily, and Sardinia.

 In Australia, where it is known as coastal gazania, the species has become naturalised on coastal dunes and roadsides in the Central Coast and Sydney regions of New South Wales as well as the coast of South East Queensland.
 In South Australia it is found in the southern Mount Lofty area as well as on the Eyre peninsula.
+Many gazania species have become invasive species after escaping gardens.
+They have started taking over vast tracts of agricultural land in South Australia, Victoria and parts of Western Australia.
+All subspecies of the genus are listed as environmental weeds in the state of Victoria, while the Gazania rigens is listed in Queensland, Tasmania, and New South Wales.
+South Australia has banned the sale of all gazanias in nurseries; however, nurseries in other states still sell them.
+The Invasive Species Council has urged the federal government to introduce national regulation to prevent invasive garden plants being sold by nurseries.